niyrme/nyooomBot/README.md

 # nyooomBot

-A bot written in Golang.
+A Twitch and Discord bot written in Golang.